 Lucas was becoming studio executive he fought so hard to free himself from.

 This all took place behind the scenes.
 Kurtz didn't speak out about this until over 30 years later.
 And despite the unnecessary inclusion of the Ewoks, most fans still loved the final episode of the trilogy.

-Then over the next decade, Lucas went through a very nasty divorce—keeping him out of the directors chair—but remaining the head of Lucasfilm, he had another amazing success with the Indiana Jones trilogy.
+Over the next decade, Lucas went through a very nasty divorce—keeping him out of the directors chair.
+Still the head of Lucasfilm, he collaborated with Steven Spielberg to create another amazing success with the Indiana Jones trilogy.

 It appeared that Lucas had become, “obsessed by the latest special-effects tools and no longer cared about the story.”